9veedz/4leggedspiderbot/PCB/redme (2).md

 ### Design 2 MCU Board + Voltage Divider Stackup (2 Boards)

-After getting Design 1 working I wanted to add proper servo position feedback — so I split it into two stacked boards.
+After getting Design 1 working I wanted to add proper servo position feedback so I split it into two stacked boards.
 Also upgraded the power side since the servos were pulling more current than I expected.

 **Board 1 MCU Board**

-Pretty much the same as Design 1 but with a beefier buck and dropped the USB-C PD board:
+Pretty much the same as Design 1 but with a beefier buck:

 | Component | Role |
 |---|---|